philgyford/pepysdiary/README.md

 We don't do any clever deploy stuff to compile the SASS files; it's all done before commiting the changes to this repository.

+## Bootstrap

+As mentioned above, we're using Boostrap SASS to generate a custom set of Bootstrap CSS.
+Comment/uncomment lines in `pepysdiary/common/static/sass/_bootstrap_custom.scss` to change which parts of Bootstrap's CSS are included in teh generated CSS file.

+For a custom version of Bootstrap's JavaScript file, we have to use http://getbootstrap.com/customize/ to generate it.
+Under the "jQuery plugins" section, we currently have these checked before downloading the JS file:

+	* Linked to components
+		* Dropdowns
+		* Tooltips
+		* Popovers
+	* Magic
+		* Collapse

 ## Other notes

 Lots of site-wide stuff is in the `pepysdiary/common/` app.
 Including the CSS, JS and images in `pepysdiary/common/static/`.